devdavix2/Profile-Data-Card-Using-HTML-and-CSS/README.md

 Feel free to utilize this project as a reference for creating your own personalized profile data card or as a learning resource to understand the basics of HTML and CSS integration.
 Clone the repository and explore the code to understand how the profile data card is structured and styled.

-## License

-This project is licensed under the MIT License - see the [LICENSE] file for details.

 ---